joshvera/effects/README.md

 # Features

-The key features of Freer are:
+The key features of Effects are:

 * An efficient effect system for Haskell as a library
 * Implementations for several common Haskell monad instances: